LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 sequences to be easily iterated, filtered, and manipulated using a natural language syntax which is reminiscent of SQL.

-A query expression can take each element in a sequence, manipulate it and produce a new sequence.
+A query expression can take each element in a sequence, manipulate it, and produce a new sequence.
 Query expressions let a developer drill down into nested sequences.
 For example, a query expression could iterate over each line in a block of text, then each word, and then each character; all in one expression.